123jimin/voltedit/README.md

 ## How to use
 * Drag a KSH or KSON file to the editor to open it.
 * Use scrollbar to scroll the view.
+* Use mod change buttons (BT, FX) and input toggle (In) to enable editing via clicking.
 * Use number keys 1 to 6 to add notes.

 ## Building